Notting Hill’s Colourful Houses

 Portobello Road

-Home to Notting Hill’s celebrated market, this street is one of the busiest in the area.
-If you are going to photograph the houses, try to avoid Fridays and Saturdays to ensure you get the best view.
-Even without the market, Portobello Road is well-stocked with independent shops and cafés that provide excellent resting points on your sight-seeing journey.
-Portobello Road is also the perfect place to rent accommodation so you can experience Notting Hill in all its glory, perhaps staying for market and non-market days to make the most of the lovely housing and the vibrant shopping.
-The road itself has plenty of great sight-seeing on offer, but try venturing down side streets and the mews to find more hidden gems.
+Even without the trading area, Portobello Road is well-stocked with independent shops and cafés that provide excellent resting points on your sightseeing journey.
+The famous street is also the perfect place to rent accommodation, so you can experience Notting Hill in all its glory.
+The road itself has plenty of great things to see, but you would be remiss to neglect the area’s side streets and mews, which are replete with more hidden gems.

 Lancaster Road

-While Notting Hill is most well known for its shades of pastel, this street is home to some of the area’s boldest and brightest buildings.
-Incredibly popular with Instagrammers, the section of Lancaster Road that intersects with Portobello Road features deep purples and blues, while the other side of the street carries on the softer colour scheme found in other parts of Notting Hill.
-Look out for traffic while building-watching as this street is quite busy with both cars and buses.
+Incredibly popular with the Instagram generation, the section of Lancaster Road intersecting with Portobello Road features deep purples and blues, while the other side of the street returns to the softer colour schemes found in other parts of Notting Hill.
+Look out for traffic while building-watching, as this street can be quite busy.

 St. Lukes Mews